-If you feel like you are unsure whether you over-react to abuse or you are justified in being upset when you are lied to, conned by a love fraud, are cheated on, are beaten or sexually assaulted, threatened with murder, etcetera… your mind and body are already experiencing symptoms of extreme C-PTSD.
+If you feel like you are unsure whether you over-react to abuse or you are justified in being upset when you are lied to, conned by a love fraud, are cheated on, are beaten or sexually assaulted, threatened with murder, etc… your mind and body are already experiencing symptoms of extreme Complex Post Traumatic Stress Disorder or C-PTSD.

 Chances are you are likely to be developing a form of Stockholm Syndrome based on trauma bonding with your Abuser.
 When and if a trauma bond forms, the biology of the human form does a couple of things.

-Generalized anxiety disorder includes persistent and excessive anxiety and worry about activities or events — even ordinary, routine issues.
-The worry is out of proportion to the actual circumstance, is difficult to control and affects how you feel physically.
+This includes persistent and excessive anxiety and worries about activities or events — even ordinary, routine issues.
+The worry is out of proportion to the actual circumstance and is difficult to control and affects how you feel physically.
 It often occurs along with other anxiety disorders or depression.

-Selective mutism is a consistent failure of children to speak in certain situations, such as school, even when they can speak in other situations, such as at home with close family members.
+Selective mutism is the consistent failure of children to speak in certain situations, such as school and even when they can speak in other situations, such as at home with close family members.
 This can interfere with school, work and social functioning.